olkat12/Value-at-Risk-calculation-methods/README.md

 # Value-at-Risk-calculation-methods

 This project implements multiple methods for calculating Value at Risk (VaR) and Expected Shortfall (ES) using EUR/PLN exchange rate data.
+The analysis was conducted using R Markdown.
 The methodologies include:

 - Historical Simulation
 - Historical Simulation with Weights